jdw353/google-workspace-apps-script-toolbox/attachment-archiver/README.md

 After a message is processed, it is marked as read and archived, which prevents it from being queried again in the future.

 ## Rules
-Rules are contained in a Google Sheet and contain five attributes (that must be listed in this order):
+Rules are contained in a Google Sheet and contain six attributes (that must be listed in this order):
 -   Rule Description: A nice name for the rule being executed.
 -   Destination ID: The Drive directory ID that should parent where the files are placed.
 -   Trigger Type: The criteria that the message will be evaluated against to determine if the rule fits.
 -   Trigger Keyword: The keyword that the trigger is looking to match.
 -   Subdirectory: Whether or not files should be placed directly into the destination folder or placed in a subdirectory.
+-   Domain View: Whether or not everyone in the domain should get view only permission to a file if they have the link.

 ### Trigger Types
 Triggers are the criteria by which a message will be evaluated to see if it matches a rule.